 Funding for international and EU students

-International and EU students coming into the UK to study should have in place the necessary funding to cover their tuition fees and living costs for the duration of your course.
+As an International or EU student coming to the UK to study, you must have the necessary funding in place to cover both your tuition fees and living costs for the duration of your course.
 Living costs in Bath tend to be higher than in other parts of the country, and in addition to your tuition fees, you are recommended that you will need approximately £1,300 per month to cover your living costs.
 If you fall into financial hardship once you are in the UK it can be very difficult to secure additional funding after you have commenced your studies, especially if you have not made adequate financial provision before starting your course.

 You should research funding & scholarship opportunities well in advance prior to starting University.
 Undergraduate students who are from and reside in the European Union may apply for a tuition fee loan from the UK government.
 Find out more details and eligibility criteria.
 Currently, EU students who started their course after 25 March 2016 must prove they have been ordinarily resident in the UK for five years before their course start date in order to get living cost support from Student Finance England.

 Postgraduate taught students should look if any University Scholarships are available to them.

 Doctoral students can visit the web pages of the Doctoral College for useful links on funding sources for courses ranging from Masters to PhDs.
 Our postgraduate funding page also offers alternative funding opportunities from charities, trusts and independent bodies.

 UK Council for International Student Affairs (UKCISA) also provide information and advice about fees and money.

 Save the Student provides further information about scholarships and funding for international students.

 Loans are available from the United States of America for US students studying at the University of Bath.
 The University is recognised by the United States Government for the purpose of Federal Student Loans.

 Our Registration (OPE Identification) Number is 0116 7900.